Dark Lane Demo Tapes: Commercial performance

 On its first day of release, Dark Lane Demo Tapes occupied the top fourteen positions on the US and Global Apple Music songs chart, and eight of the top 10 positions on the US Spotify songs charts, led by the track "Pain 1993", on all three charts.

 In Drake's native Canada, Dark Lane Demo Tapes debuted at number one.
 In the US, the mixtape debuted at number two on the Billboard 200, with 223,000 equivalent album units, including 19,000 pure sales and 269.1 million streams, marking Drake's 12th consecutive top 10 album.
 All 14 songs on the mixtape also entered the Billboard Hot 100, the highest-debuting entry being "Pain 1993", which debuted at number seven, making Drake the tied record holder (with Madonna) for the most top 10 hits on the Hot 100.
+As of December 26, 2020, Dark Lane Demo Tapes was the nineteenth best-selling album of the year according to Hits, moved a total of 1,053,000 album-equivalent units by the end of 2020, including 44,000 pure album sales, 142,000 song sales, 1,298 billion audio-on-demand streams, and 112 million video-on-demand streams.

 The mixtape debuted at number one on the UK Albums Chart, earning 20,000 units in its first week.
 It also topped the charts in Australia, the Netherlands, Ireland, Lithuania and New Zealand.